anl-mdml/MDML_Client/README.md

 ### MDML Query Syntax
 The query syntax is used to specify what data should be sent to a FuncX function.
 Using this syntax, the MDML builds and executes queries for InfluxDB to gather all data that neeeds to be sent to the FuncX function.
 For each device to be queried, an dictionary should be created with the following three keys:
 * device - value is the device ID specified in the configuration
-* variables - value is a list of variables to be an empty list will grab all variables for the given device
+* variables - value is a list of variables to be sent to FuncX.
+An empty list will grab all variables for the given device
 * last - value is the number of lines to return (most recent lines)

 Below is an example of the syntax.